6 Common Problems Faced by College Students

 The term ‘Self-esteem’ is used to explain how we feel about ourselves.
 It impacts the ways we think and view ourselves.
 Having a realistic view of our abilities and strengths can strengthen our feelings of confidence.

-Students often have a low self-esteem as a result of unpleasant experiences.
+Students often have low self-esteem as a result of unpleasant experiences.
 Low self-esteem makes one think negatively.
 They start believing that the negative thoughts are facts.
 It is not unusual to have a negative reaction in a specific situation.
 Self-esteem changes according to the experiences we have.
 Sometimes we feel more confident than other days because of a pleasant experience.
 Feeling loved and accepted by our families can form a solid foundation for our self-esteem.
-While feeling as if you are not meeting other people's expectations, receiving no praise for your efforts and bullying, etc. can contribute to negative beliefs about yourself.
+Feeling as if you are not meeting other people's expectations, receiving no praise for your efforts and bullying, etc. can contribute to negative beliefs about yourself.

 How to improve self-esteem?